shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 In order to display your results in your terminal, you can execute the following command :

 ```
-cat result-phonenumber-filter.txt
+cat all-result-phonenumber-filter.txt
 ```
-You don't need to create the result-phonenumber-filter.txt because it is created automaticaly when you lauch the program.
+You don't need to create the all-result-phonenumber-filter.txt because it is created automaticaly when you lauch the program.

 The result is :
 ```